Species Trees Forcing Parsimony to Fail: Conclusions and Future work

 The fact that Parsimony may fail is not new.
-However, here we proved that no mater of what topology the true 9-taxon and greater species tree is the only thing you need to fail Parsimony is to have in this tree three consecutive edges with lengths $T1,T2,T3$ of some proportions.
+However, here we proved that no mater of what topology the true 9-taxon and greater species tree is the only condition to fail Parsimony is to have in this tree three consecutive inner edges not going through the root but perhaps ending on it with lengths $T1,T2,T3$ (which are times in coalescence units between the branching points) of some proportions.
 Obviously, the probability to meet these lengths is growing in general with the size of species tree.
-Therefore, Parsimony can be applied only when one knows for sure that the described lengths cannot be met in the tree.
+So, if one wants to safely use MRP on a set of $n$-taxon gene trees, it is need to know somehow that the resulting $n$-taxon species tree cannot have any of ``bad" topologies and edge lengths from ``bad" regions.
+This paper makes it possible for $n\leq 5$.
+Also, one may apply MRP on a set of 5-taxon gene trees and if the result is the caterpillar tree or topology $\Sigma_3$ from Fig. \ref{Fcoal3r5taxa}, it is true.